gpaux/Mediana/CaseStudy01.md

 - Treatment: t1 = 9 months.

-Under an exponential distribution assumption (i.e. specified using the `ExpoDist` distribution), the median times correspond to the following hazard rates:
+Under an exponential distribution assumption (which is specified using the `ExpoDist` distribution), the median times correspond to the following hazard rates:

 - &lambda;0 = log(2)/t0 = 0.116,